tiwiz/ultimate-resources-android-devs/README.md

 * ##### JSON Parsing and Serialization
   * [LoganSquare](https://github.com/bluelinelabs/LoganSquare) : Screaming fast JSON parsing and serialization library for Android.

+* ##### Reactive Programming
+  * [Agera](https://github.com/google/agera) : Agera is a set of classes and interfaces to help write functional, asynchronous, and reactive applications for Android.

 #### Third-party tools